radical-cybertools/radical.pilot/docs/source/user_guide/06_unit_output_data.rst

                               'action': rp.TRANSFER}

 :download:`06_unit_output_data.py <../../../examples/06_unit_output_data.py>`
-contains an example application which uses the above code block.
+is an example application which uses the code block above.

+..
 It otherwise does not significantly differ from our previous example.

 Running the Example